-Celiac disease is an autoimmune condition where the body is unable to tolerate a protein called gluten.
+Celiac disease in children is an autoimmune condition where the body is unable to tolerate a protein called gluten.
 This genetic condition tends to run in families, though it may have environmental causes as well.

 Koyel Jain, mother of a 4-year-old girl, Maya, was worried as her child would have diarrhea occasionally and poor weight gain.